abemscac/pies-doc/docs/react/use-ref.md

 }

 // Be careful!
-// All instances of this component will share the same value in this way!
+// All instances of this component will access the same value in this way!
 // highlight-next-line
 let thatFunction: (() => void) | undefined = undefined